 How to avoid being lonely and bored when you quit working

 Bernie’s spouse still enjoys working and isn’t ready to leave her desk quite yet.
 So I asked him whether he was lonely or bored staying home on his own.
 Here’s what he had to say:

 To be honest, I was more lonely at work than I am now.
-With all the online collaboration tools available, I used to be able to go an entire workday without needing to verbally communicate in a meaningful way with anybody.
+With all the online collaboration tools available, I used to be able to go through an entire workday without needing to verbally communicate in a meaningful way with anybody.

 However, I have noticed that I don’t have a natural peer for the first time in my life.
 In school, there were schoolmates going through the same hoops.
 During my career, there were coworkers who were going through the ups and downs and transitions that happen in the workforce.
 All the parents I know have “parent friends” to share the developments of their kid(s) with.
 Now, I find myself without an in-person peer group for the first time.
-I’m ok with that, but it is a difference.
+I’m ok with that, but it is different.

-Bernie isn’t a sit on the couch and watch soaps or play video games sort of person.
+Bernie isn’t a sit-on-the-couch and watch soaps or play video games sort of person.
 He’s really embraced his role as a househusband and is as busy as ever.

 Here are some of the things he’s started doing now that he has quit working:

 - I am the primary homemaker now, so the groceries/meals/laundry all fall under my purview.
 It doesn’t sound like much, but allowing my spouse to get home and actually relax after working offers a huge improvement in the quality of life for both of us.